 It will be under the theme ‘Ghana's rising fiscal risks, financial crunch and external vulnerabilities: A post-mortem of the Extended Credit Facility (ECF) Programme and a preview of the economy without the International Monetary Fund (IMF),’ a statement on the programme copied to Graphic Online, said.

 The statement said the lecture would be organised by Coalition For Restoration (CFR), a pressure group affiliated to the National Democratic Congress.

-It is to be chaired by Mrs Betty Mould Iddrisu, former Attorney General and Minister of Justice, with the former president as of honour.
+It is to be chaired by Mrs Betty Mould Iddrisu, former Attorney General and Minister of Justice, with the former president as

 Ghana News Headlines